ZecHub/zechub/Ledger.md

 Welcome back to yet another interesting article centered on the Ledger Hardware Wallets.
 In the world of crypto, zero-knowledge proofs are cementing the future of transactions with its cutting-edge technology which provides true privacy and anonymity for monetary transactions.
 That brings us to Ledger Live Software!

-## What is the Ledger Live Software?
+## What is the Ledger Live Software? - [Ledger Live.png](https://images.app.goo.gl/pBn632kRFVtSWLhT9)
 Ledger Live is a cutting-edge software designed and also allows for the set up of user-owned devices while enabling them to manage their crypto assets swiftly.
 To start exploring this innovative software, users can open the app and follow on-screen instructions to set up, restore, or even back up their new device.

 ### The Ledger Live Privacy Concerns